 My friend died yesterday.

 Now I find myself in the kitchen, ready to bake an apple pie to bring up to her family, which includes her husband, homebound with a debilitating disease.
 My tiny and slight friend had cancer, and in spite of dealing with that and caring for her husband, she’d been in a good place.
-A few weeks ago, she threw a party to thank all her women friends who gathered around her during the last year, driven her to appointments, brought food, and created a web of support during this challenging time.
+A few weeks ago, she threw a party to thank all her women friends who gathered around her during the last year, drove her to appointments, brought food, and created a web of support during this challenging time.
 She called the party, So Far, So Good.

 The apples I’ll use are the ones my husband and I gathered from the heritage apple trees at a local land preserve.
 My friend served on the local land trust with my husband, and loved this particular preserve.
 My husband called her the “welcome naysayer” on the board.
 That’s the kind of person she was: she saw things clearly, and wasn’t afraid to say so.

 I pull out the pie plate, gather the flour and butter.
 Then I notice the stovetop is dirty, so I clean it.
-The rings around the burners are spotted with black, so I remove them, and tackle them.
+The rings around the burners are spotted with black, so I remove them, and grab an SOS pad.
 As I replace them, the stainless steel teapot, covered in a film of grease, catches my eye.
 I never clean it.
 Now I scour it until it shines.
 I remember when we had to put down Abby, our first Springer Spaniel.
 The vet was kind enough to come here.
 It happened so quickly, they go so quickly, you know, once that needle goes in, they’re gone.
 And then they took her away, zipped in a black bag.
 My husband left for work, and I was suddenly alone.
 I called a friend, crying, “I don’t know what to do.
 She said, “Clean out a closet.”
 And somehow it helped.

 So I finish the stove, then tackle the sink and the dish drainer.
 Grief, like all strong emotions, carries a physical energy.
 As my hands move from one task to the next, I think about all the women who cleaned through their grief.
-I think about my mother, who was a cleaning fanatic, and how much grief and loss she may have cleaned through.
+I think about my mother, who was a cleaning fanatic, and how much grief and loss she may have scrubbed through.
 Not just the grief of death, but the grief of life itself, the grief of loss and disappointment, of needs unmet and wishes unfulfilled.

 Last night I woke up in the middle of the night and for a moment experienced the utter blackness of how death might feel.
 I wondered how it was for my friend, in those final moments.
 I hope she went quickly.